ansible/ansible/docsite/latest/rst/playbooks2.rst

 So, in short, if you want something easy to remember: facts beat playbook definitions, and playbook definitions beat inventory variables.

+There's a little bit more if you are using roles -- roles fit in the "playbook definitions" category of scale.
+They are trumped by facts, and still trump inventory variables.
+However, there's a bit of extra magic.

+Variables passed as parameters to the role are accesible only within that role (and dependencies of that role).
+You can almost think of them like programming functions or macros.

+Variables loaded via the 'vars/' directory of a role are made available to all roles and tasks, which in older versions of Ansible could be confusing in the case of a reused variable name.
+In Ansible 1.3 and later, however, vars/ directories are guaranteed to be scoped to the current role, just like roles parameters.
+They are still available globally though, so if you want to set a variable like "ntp_server" in a common role, other roles can still make use of it.
+Thus they are just like "vars_files" construct that they emulate, but they have a bit more of a "Do What I Mean" semantic to them.
+They are smarter.

+If there are role dependencies involved, dependent roles can set variables visible to the roles that require them, but the requiring role is allowed to override those variables.
+For instance if a role "myapp" requires "apache", and the value of "apache_port" in "apache" is 80, "myapp" could choose to set it to 8080.
+Thus you may think of this somewhat like an inheritance system if you're a developer -- though it's not exactly -- and we don't require folks to think in programming terms to know how things work.

+If you want, you can choose to prefix variable names with the name of your role and be extra sure of where data sources are coming from, but this is optional.
+However it can be a nice thing to do in your templates as you immediately know where the variable was defined.

+Ultimately, the variable system may seem complex -- but it's really not.
+It's mostly a "Do What I Mean" kind of system, though knowing the details may help you if you get stuck or are trying to do something advanced.
+Feel free to experiment!

 Check Mode ("Dry Run") --check
 ```````````````````````````````